 - 1. The Oakland Children's Initiative (Measure AA) was passed in November 2018 and upheld by the courts in 2021.
 The Oakland Children's Initiative is funded by a parcel tax projected to provide approximately \$30 million annually in funding for early care and education and college preparedness programs for Oakland residents.
-In December 2022, First 5 Alameda County was awarded the contract to serve as the Early Care and Education Implementation Partner for the Oakland Children's Initiative. - 2.
-The Children's Health and Child Care Initiative for Alameda County (Measure C), a countywide measure, was passed by voters in March 2020 and names First 5 Alameda County as the administrator of the Child Care, Preschool, and Early Education portion of the revenue.
-The Children's Health and Child Care Initiative for Alameda County is facing litigation and if successful is expected to raise approximately \$150M annually for early care and education.
+In December 2022, First 5 Alameda County was awarded the contract to serve as the Early Care and Education Implementation Partner for the Oakland Children's Initiative - 2.
+The Children's Health and Child Care Initiative for Alameda County (Measure C), a countywide measure, was passed by voters in March 2020 and names First 5 Alameda County as the administering agency of the Child Care, Preschool, and Early Education portion of the revenue.
+The Children's Health and Child Care Initiative for Alameda County is expected to raise approximately \$150M annually for early care and education.
+The Measure was upheld by the courts in April 2024.
+In fiscal year 2024-25, First 5 will begin a year of planning to develop the initial five-year program plan and budget for approval by the First 5 Alameda County Commission and the Alameda County Board of Supervisors.

 Given these federal and state policy initiatives, local ballot measures, and the groundbreaking partnership with the Alameda Alliance for Health, First 5 Alameda County is uniquely positioned for growth and sustainability when compared to its sister organizations.
 The new local revenue and scaling of programs, by tapping into federal and state allocations, afford an opportunity to reimagine a more equitable early childhood system.
-In doing so our lessons learned and local success could very well serve as a model and serve as an example for state and federal policies that recognize and invest in child care and the labor of providers as the public good that they are.
+In doing so our lessons learned and local success could very well serve as a model for state and federal policies that recognize and invest in child care and the labor of providers as the public good that they are.